projf/fpgatools/README.md

 ### Supported Image Formats

 * Your source image needs to be in a [format Pillow supports](http://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html): PNG, JPEG, TIFF, BMP are amongst the formats supported.
+* Source images should be saved in a format with at least 256 colours (though they can use as few colours as they like in the image).
 * Source images must be RGB rather than RGBA format.
 If you use RGBA then you'll probably end up with a screen of one solid colour.
 The `file(1)` command will tell you if you're using RGB or RGBA.
 * Images with transparency (such as PNGs) may produce colour artifacts or fail with a message about not being iterable.
 Save your image without transparency and all should be well.